-get ike accept-all-proposal set ike accept-all-proposal unset ike accept-all-proposal accept-all-proposal set ike gateway name_str acvpn-dynamic [local-id string]
+get ike accept-all-proposal set ike accept-all-proposal unset ike accept-all-proposal accept-all-proposal

 Directs the security device to accept all incoming proposals.
 By default, the device accepts only those proposals matching predefined or user-defined proposals.
 This command is primarily useful when troubleshooting AutoKey IKE tunnels.